Causal Modeling for Fairness in Dynamical Systems: Causal Interpretations of Dynamic Fairness Models

-Utility is measured through the bank's profit $\mathcal{U}$ (a sum over the individual profits $u$) as well as the expected score change $\Delta_j$, representing the average change in credit score after one time-step among members of group $A = j$. \citet{liu2018delayed} consider the effect of various (group-specific) thresholds for loan assignment under this model: what are the expected values of $\mathcal{U}$ and $\Delta$ for some group-specific thresholds $\tau \triangleq (\tau_0, \tau_1)$ that offer loans to applicants of group $j$ with score $X$ if and only if their credit score $X > \tau_j$.
+\citet{liu2018delayed} consider the effect of various threshold policies for loan assignment under this model, namely the expected values of $\mathcal{U}$ and $\Delta$ for some policies with group-specific thresholds $\tau \triangleq (\tau_0, \tau_1)$ that offer loans to applicants of group $j$ with score $X$ if and only if their credit score $X > \tau_j$.
 They show that different thresholds satisfy different criteria: maximum profit (\MaxProf), demographic parity (\DP), and equal opportunity (\EqOpp).
-In the language of our paper, this is simply a policy evaluation.
-Define $\pi_{\tau}$ as the threshold policy described above with thresholds $\tau$.
-Then, the conclusions of the paper can be phrased with the tool of policy intervention: we are looking to evaluate the policy $\pi_{\tau}$ by estimating the quantities $\mathbbm{E}_{p^{do(f_T \rightarrow \pi_{\tau})}} [\mathcal{U}]$ and $\mathbbm{E}_{p^{do(f_T \rightarrow \pi_{\tau})}} [\Delta_j] \ \forall j$, for various $\tau$ computed under different fairness criteria.
-If the reader wants to follow this example all the way through they should skip ahead to Section~\ref{sec:individual-dynamics}, where we provide a detailed case study of this SCM, including several extensions to the model and novel policy evaluations.
+In the language of our paper, comparing threshold policies is done through policy evaluation and intervention.
+Denoting by $\pi_{\tau}$ a threshold policy per group $\tau$, these results can be phrased with the tool of policy intervention: we evaluate the policy $\pi_{\tau}$ by estimating the quantities $\mathds{E}_{p^{do(f_T \rightarrow \pi_{\tau})}} [\mathcal{U}]$ and $\mathds{E}_{p^{do(f_T \rightarrow \pi_{\tau})}} [\Delta_j] \ \forall j$, for various $\tau$ computed under different fairness criteria.
+We discuss off-policy evaluation in this model in Section \ref{sec:off-policy-eval}.

+This SCM interpretation suggests several potential extensions, such as evaluating outcomes over multiple steps or adding extra actors to the model.
+We discuss these in detail in Section \ref{sec:individual-dynamics}, where we provide a case study of this SCM.